The Flask Mega-Tutorial Part VIII: Followers

 Obtaining the Posts from Followed Users

 Support for followers in the database is almost complete, but I'm actually missing one important feature.
-In the index page of the application I'm going to show blog posts written by all the people that are followed by the logged in user, so I need to come up with a database query that returns these posts.
+In the index page of the application I'm going to show blog posts written by all the people that the logged-in user is following, so I need to come up with a database query that returns these posts.

-The most obvious solution is to run a query that returns the list of followed users, which as you already know, it would be user.followed.all().
-Then for each of these returned users I can run a query to get the posts.
+The most obvious solution is to use a query that returns the list of followed users, which would be user.following.select().
+After executing this query, I can run a query to get the posts of each of the returned users.
 Once I have all the posts I can merge them into a single list and sort them by date.
 Sounds good?
 Well, not really.

 This approach has a couple of problems.
 What happens if a user is following a thousand people?
 I would need to execute a thousand database queries just to collect all the posts.
 And then I will need to merge and sort the thousand lists in memory.
 As a secondary problem, consider that the application's home page will eventually have pagination implemented, so it will not display all the available posts but just the first few, with a link to get more if desired.
 If I'm going to display posts sorted by their date, how can I know which posts are the most recent of all followed users combined, unless I get all the posts and sort them first?
 This is actually an awful solution that does not scale well.